rSensation/xeneta-tech-task/README.md

 2. For build, I used _vite_, because it is easy to set up and powerful at the same time.
 3. For charts, I used _recharts_ because it was simple, easy to use and good enough for this demonstration.
 If I had to choose something for a bigger project, I would prefer more powerful and customizable libraries like _d3.js_ or _echarts_.
 4. For data flow, I used local state to keep it simple.
 For a bigger project, I would prefer _Redux Toolkit_.
+5. For tests, I used _Vitest_ and _React Testing Library_: they both quite powerful and easy to use when it comes to testing React code with Vite builder.
+I only covered **packages/common** subproject just for the demo purpose, but it could be easily set up for other projects as well.

 ## Data Flow